mshaaban0/lokale/README.md

-# Lokale - Simpple API for localStorage Management
+# Lokale - Simple API for localStorage Management
 Lokale is a simple yet reliable api for browser localStorage or sessionStorage management.

 ### Install